-Egg Harbor Township is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Egg Harbor Township is a decidedly white-collar town, with fully 85.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Egg Harbor Township is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Egg Harbor Township who work in office and administrative support (12.07%), sales jobs (11.65%), and management occupations (8.89%).
+There are especially a lot of people living in Egg Harbor Township who work in office and administrative support (12.09%), sales jobs (11.23%), and personal care services (8.55%).

 Egg Harbor Township is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Egg Harbor Township citizens is substantially higher than the typical US community, as 29.75% of adults in Egg Harbor Township have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Egg Harbor Township citizens is substantially higher than the typical US community, as 30.67% of adults in Egg Harbor Township have at least a bachelor's degree.

 The most common language spoken in Egg Harbor Township is English.
 Other important languages spoken here include Spanish and Gujarathi.